-Trump deploys National Guard to quell LA protests despite governor's objections
+Trump deploys National Guard to quell LA protests despite governor’s objections

 Tensions were high after a series of sweeps by immigration authorities the previous day, including in LA’s fashion district and at a Home Depot, as the weeklong tally of immigrant arrests in the city climbed past 100.
 A prominent union leader was arrested while protesting and accused of impeding law enforcement.

-The White House announced that Trump would deploy the Guard to “address the lawlessness that has been allowed to fester.”
+The White House announced that President Trump would deploy the Guard to “address the lawlessness that has been allowed to fester.”
 It wasn’t clear when the troops would arrive.

-Newsom, a Democrat, said in a post on the social platform X that it was “purposefully inflammatory and will only escalate tensions.”
+Governor Newsom, a Democrat, said in a post on the social platform X that it was “purposefully inflammatory and will only escalate tensions.”
 He later said the federal government wants a spectacle and urged people not to give them one by becoming violent.

 In a signal of the administration’s aggressive approach, Defense Secretary Pete Hegseth threatened to deploy the U.S. military.